 Vacation Bible School

 Each summer we offer a week of Vacation Bible School for children ages 3 through 5th grade.
 Our pre-teens and teens serve as counselors, working along with many of our Sunday School teachers.
 This fun-filled week is theme based, with games, art work, science projects, outdoor fun and delicious snacks, all of which connect to the daily Bible story.
 The joyful enthusiasm of VBS is found by all ages.
 We welcome anyone from the community.

 Sunday School Missions Programs

 A key part of our Sunday School program is our emphasis on mission outreach.
 Each Sunday, an offering basket is passed in each classroom for our separate Sunday School Mission fund.
-Our Sunday School supports a “Hope Child” (someone affected by HIV/AIDS) through World Vision.
-Along with sending support money, we communicate with our current child, a boy from Rwanda, on a regular basis.
+Our Sunday School supports an overseas child in need.
+Along with sending support money, we communicate with our child on a regular basis.
 We also support Heifer Project International which helps families from around the world become more self-reliant through the gift of animals and training.
 Our children regularly participate in our all-church mission projects such as working at the Shoreline Soup Kitchens and Food Pantries.

 welcomed into membership of the church during a special service in the late spring.